dart-lang/language/working/macros/feature-specification.md

 of its libraries.
 First, merge in any hand-authored library augmentations into their libraries.
 At this point, you have a set of mutually interdependent libraries.
-They may contain references to declarations that don't exist because macros have yet produce them.
+They may contain references to declarations that don't exist because macros have yet to produce them.

 Collect all the metadata annotations whose names can be resolved and that resolve to macro classes.
 Report an error if any application refers to a macro